-Subtheme 3: Flattening hierarchy
+Subtheme 3: Flattening the hierarchy

-One interesting observation mentioned by all the interviewees was that the hierarchy between delegation members faded into the background.
-Everyone pitched in to do what was required in the organization phase:
+One interesting observation mentioned by all the interviewees was that the professional hierarchy between delegation members faded into the background.
+During this initial organization phase, everyone collaborated to accomplish what was required in the organizational phase, regardless of professional rank:

-"Prior to the deployment of an emergency room in the disaster zone, I do not function as an emergency room nurse.
-I load boxes and clean containers, assemble air conditioners, build tents. .. …. the person in charge of water and electricity, everyone works with everyone (Participant # 13) And there is no such thing as Professor, and there is no such thing as Lt.
-Col. (Participant # 9)..
-Until we arrive to the disaster zone, I agree with my colleague, everyone is equal" (Participant # 14).
+Before we set up the emergency room in the disaster zone, I did not function as an t emergency room nurse.
+I loaded boxes and cleaned containers, assembled air conditioners, built tents.
+[I was] the person in charge of water and electricity, everyone works with everyone (Participant # 13).

+There’s no such thing as Professor, and there is no such thing as Lt.
+Col.” (Participant # 9).
+“By the time we arrived at the disaster zone, I agree with my colleague, everyone was equal (Participant # 14).

-Two interviewees added that the joint work contributed a lot in setting the tone for the entire mission:
+Two interviewees emphasized that his collaborative work had a considerable impact on setting the tone for the entire mission:

-"This DOING is that everyone is equal and everyone does everything right from the beginning, it creates an atmosphere that the whole group is one thing, it is an important process" (Participant # 2)… "A mission of destiny... and for me personally it caused me to work with people in a better way and connect to them and the work really flowed better and I felt that everyone was pitching in and helping wherever possible in the following days" (Participant # 5).
+“ Everyone is equal and everyone does everything right from the beginning.
+It creates an atmosphere that the whole group is unified; it’s an important process” (Participant # 2).
+“A mission of destiny... and for me personally, it led me to work with people in a better way and connect to them, and the work really flowed better and I felt that everyone was pitching in and helping wherever possible in the following days” (Participant # 5).

-Theme 2: Work in the disaster site
+Theme 2: Work in the disaster zone

-Work in the disaster zone was very challenging in several aspects: weather conditions, working with local teams, language barriers, and different standards of care.
+Several aspects of work in the disaster zone were challenging, raising four subthemes: inclement weather conditions, language barriers, different standards of care, and collaborating with local teams,

 Subtheme 1: Weather difficulties

-Entering the disaster zone was challenging first and foremost because of the weather conditions, as described by Participants #18 and #1:
+Entering the disaster zone was challenging first and foremost because of the weather conditions, as Participants #18 and #1 described:

-"The day we flew outbound, it was super rainy.
-All the equipment stood outside in the rain until they were put on the trucks... in Turkey it was also put on trucks where it was raining and cold... the tents were not prepared to receive staff members and there was not enough heating equipment".
+“The day we departed, it was super rainy.
+All the equipment stood outside in the rain until it was put on the trucks...In Turkey, it was also put on trucks where it was raining and cold...The tents were not prepared to receive staff members and there was not enough heating equipment.”

 Subtheme 2: Language barrier

-Another difficulty in the disaster zone was the language.
-The local people spoke only Turkish and no English.
-Some Israelis had a medical background in Arabic; this enabled them to communicate with staff and patients, particularly the many refugees from Syria who were impacted by the earthquake.
-Participant # 22 gives her perspective:
+Another difficulty that the humanitarian team faced was the language barrier.
+The local people spoke only Turkish and did not speak English.
+Several of the Israeli team could converse in Arabic, which enabled them to communicate with staff and patients, particularly the many refugees from Syria affected by the earthquake.
+Participant # 22 shared her perspective:

-"I think that we (nurses) naturally have more communication skills than other professions.
-Improvisation, body gestures, express everything with emotion and not just be cold and technical.
+“I think that we [nurses] naturally have better communication skills than other professions.
+Improvisation, body gestures, express everything with emotion and don’t just be cold and technical.
 Both me and others noticed that it was easier for us to communicate with the Syrian patients in Arabic.
-We as carers have taken care of Arabic patients in our professional career, and have a certain level of medically oriented Arabic".
+As caregivers, we have taken care of Arabic-speaking patients in our professional careers and have a certain level of medically oriented Arabic.”

-Despite the fact that Participant # 18 could help a little being a Persian speaker, effective translation services came from Turkish Airlines, Turkey's national airline, which came forward to help, as she describes:
+Although Participant # 18 spoke Persian and therefore could be of help interpreting, she credited Turkish Airlines, Turkey’s national airline, for coming forward to provide effective translation services and help in general:

-"Turkish Airlines staff who speak English, helped us amazingly.
-They didn't just help with the translation; they wanted to help beyond that.
+Turkish Airlines staff who spoke English helped us amazingly.
+They didn’t just help with translation; they wanted to help beyond that.
 At the level of reassuring families, reassuring patients, lending a hand, giving us water, buying us milk for coffee...
-It is not obvious that people will return from a flight in Istanbul and come straight to a hospital to help translate and be there for hours until their next scheduled flight.
+It shouldn’t be taken for granted that [airline employees] would return from a flight and come straight to a hospital to help translate and be there for hours until their next scheduled flight.
 It was an excellent initiative and it really helped.
-I also think that we learned to communicate with each other".
+I also think that we learned to communicate with each other.

-Subtheme 3: Different Standards of care
+Subtheme 3: Different standards of care